 External Ids for DTX1 Gene

 Studies in Drosophila have identified this gene as encoding a positive regulator of the Notch-signaling pathway.
 The human gene encodes a protein of unknown function; however, it may play a role in basic helix-loop-helix transcription factor activity. [provided by RefSeq, Jul 2008]

 GeneCards Summary for DTX1 Gene

 DTX1 (Deltex E3 Ubiquitin Ligase 1) is a Protein Coding gene.
-Diseases associated with DTX1 include Pthirus Pubis Infestation and Lice Infestation.
-Among its related pathways are Notch signaling pathway (KEGG) and Notch Signaling Pathway (sino).
+Diseases associated with DTX1 include Good Syndrome and Pthirus Pubis Infestation.
+Among its related pathways are Notch signaling pathway (KEGG) and Signaling by GPCR.
 Gene Ontology (GO) annotations related to this gene include ligase activity and ubiquitin protein ligase binding.
 An important paralog of this gene is DTX4.

 UniProtKB/Swiss-Prot for DTX1 Gene